yiisoft/yii2/docs/guide/runtime-sessions-cookies.md

-When you are reading and sending cookies through the `request` and `response` components as shown in the last two subsections, you enjoy the added security of cookie validation which protects cookies from being modified on the client side.
-This is achieved by signing each cookie with a hash string, which allows the application to tell if a cookie has been modified on the client side.
+When you are reading and sending cookies through the `request` and `response` components as shown in the last two subsections, you enjoy the added security of cookie validation which protects cookies from being modified on the client-side.
+This is achieved by signing each cookie with a hash string, which allows the application to tell if a cookie has been modified on the client-side.
 If so, the cookie will NOT be accessible through the [[yii\web\Request::cookies|cookie collection]] of the `request` component.

 > Note: Cookie validation only protects cookie values from being modified.
 If a cookie fails the validation,